This document describes the core concepts and architecture of the Avalanche network.

 A Brief History of Blockchains

-In order to understand the value Avalanche provides, it’s necessary to look at legacy blockchain technologies.
+To understand the value Avalanche provides, it’s necessary to look at legacy blockchain technologies.

 Bitcoin demonstrated the value of blockchains and decentralization by creating a robust, decentralized payments system.
 However, the Bitcoin network supports a small number of transactions per second, and Bitcoin’s architecture makes it difficult to adapt its codebase for any use other than digital payments.
-A number of other blockchain platforms duplicated the Bitcoin code base, with some small modifications, to issue their own coins.
+Several other blockchain platforms duplicated the Bitcoin code base, with some small modifications, to issue their own coins.
 Most of these copycat efforts provided zero additional value from both a technical and business perspective.
 Bitcoin’s main value proposition today is as a store of value and hedge against inflation.

 In 2014, Ethereum introduced the innovative idea of using a decentralized application (Ethereum) to launch and use new decentralized applications (smart contracts.)
 Before, it had been impossible to launch a blockchain-based decentralized application without creating and launching one’s own blockchain.
 Ethereum sparked a huge wave of new dApps, including DeFi (decentralized finance) applications.